Property Changers

 _E.SequenceInstance()

 This function lets you retrieve any property from an object provided by a Sequencer.
+These variables are defined as any Attributes added to the Sequencer activator's SequenceVariables configuration.

-Sequencers provide two values:
+Along with any user-defined variables, Sequencers also provide two default values:

 - TouchingPart - The Part that touched the sequencer's activator